gmh5225/kdapi/README.md

 # KDAPI

-  A single-header C API to be used in all other C projects.
+  A simple header-only C library for compile-time system information.

 ## Table of Contents